 Economic models.
 Graphs, networks.
 Graph problems and their solutions (shortest path, spanning tree, maximum flow, circle, etc.).
 Optimization models (LP, ILP).
 Modelling in AMPL.
 Enterprise Resource Planning Systems.
 Critical Path Method.
 Program evaluation and review technique.
 Production models.
 Information visualization concepts and methods.

-Introduction into the role of intellectual properties (IP) in the global economy.
-IP and Innovation.
+Global and European economic trends.
+Competitiveness.
+IP and Innovation (R+D+I).
 The economic importance and background of IP.
+Introduction into the role of intellectual properties in the global economy.
 The regulation of IP, international (TRIPs, DSU) and European institutional background (EPA).
 R+D+I on company level.
 The essentials of innovation.
 The effects of Industry 4.0 on company strategies.
 Services in general, different types of services related to other sectors of the economy.
 Services in international trade.
 The regulation of international trade in services (GATS, DSU).
 Services Directive in the EU.
 Services on company level, GVCs and services.

 The theory of Optimum Currency Areas.
 The beginnings of European monetary integration.
 The Delors plan.
 The Maastricht convergence criteria.
 1999-2009: the first ten years of the euro.
-The European Central Bank, the common monetary policy, inflation-targeting.
+The European Central Bank, the common monetary policy before the crisis, inflation-targeting.
 Economic policy coordination 1997-2010.
 The Eurozone crisis.
 The change in the ECB's role in the course of the crisis.
 European economic governance since 2011; the European Semester.
 The banking union.
 Plans, outlook.

 Theories of market entry barriers, state of play in European industry, towards re-industrialisation.
 The history of European industrial policy, the lack of overall and common industrial policy(?), Europeanization of Industrial Policy.
 The effects of Industry 4.0 on EU industrial policy, readiness of countries to embrace Industry 4.0.
 The EU in international trade, the importance of trade.
 Trade policy in practice.
 Different fields of EU competition regulation and state aid policies.